 What is the Difference Between is and == in Python?

-Before getting into the difference here is quick syntax, you might be aware of.
+Before getting into the difference here is quick syntax, you should understand.

 A syntax for “is” expression:

 Note: Where ‘a’ and ‘b’ are two different Python objects.

 If we consider it as a native language, both expression seems to be doing the same work.
 But does not hold true for Python.

 So to find the difference between them, let’s make it simple.

 I will give you quick demonstration by using ”is” and “==” expressions with Python list.